docker-library/docs/sourcemage/README-short.txt

-Source Mage is a source-based GNU/Linux distribution with maximum flexibility in customization for power users.
+Source Mage is a source-based GNU/Linux distribution with maximum flexibility in customization.